AelioCode/AelioCode/README.md

 - 👋 Hi, I’m Alexis
-- 👀 I’m interested in improve my skills in computing
-- 🌱 I’m currently learning Android
+- 🤖 I’m an embedded software engineer

 <!---
 AelioCode/AelioCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.